Colloidal Silver: Risk Without Benefit

 It is impossible for single-celled germs to mutate into silver-resistant forms, as happens with conventional antibiotics.
 Also, colloidal silver cannot interact or interfere with other medicines being taken.
 Colloidal silver is truly a safe, natural remedy for many of mankind's ills.
 Colloidal silver can be taken indefinitely because the body does not develop a tolerance to it .

-Seasilver International, a California-based multilevel company, had claimed that American are suffering from "silver deficiency."
-Although silver is not an essential nutrient, product information posted on the company's Web site several years ago stated:
+During the pate 1990s, Seasilver International, a California-based multilevel company, claimed that American were suffering from "silver deficiency."
+Although silver is not an essential nutrient, the company's Web site ago stated:

 The depletion of minerals in our soil has left us deficient of silver, one of our most essential trace minerals, causing a drastic increase in immune system disorders in our society in the last decade.
 Research has taught us that all disease is allowed to manifest itself because of a weakened immune system.
 In over 20 years of worldwide research on Colloidal Silver, numerous interviews with government agencies, health care practitioners and their patients, no other nutrient, herb or drug (prescription or over-the-counter) is as safe and effective against all known forms of unfriendly virus, bacteria, and fungus.
 Additionally, while it is generally known that most antibiotics kill only perhaps 6 or 7 different disease organisms, reports have shown that Colloidal Silver has been used successfully in the treatment of over 650 diseases!
 Furthermore, strains of disease organisms fail to develop in the presence of Colloidal Silver.
 Colloidal Silver's greatest attribute is its unique ability to function as a superior second immune system in the body!

 The ad below is from the July 1996 issue of Alternative Medicine Digest.